- UX for AI

 The most prominent feature of the r1 device is what it does NOT have: apps.

 All of the usual apps are available instead as permanent integrations that are embedded behind the scenes into the ChatGPT voice-assistant interaction.
-Here’s a full transcript of r1 ordering a pizza:
+Here’s a full transcript of r1 demo ordering a pizza:

 Rules for Rule-Breakers

-However, while there is still much to learn, we can already deduce a few rules for this new AI-First design paradigm.
-Like the pirate code from Jack Sparrow’s famous adventures,
+While there is clearly much to learn, we can already deduce a few rules for this new AI-First design paradigm.
+Here’s what we’ve got to go on so far:

 Smooth, simple, seamless.
 The AI-first experience must feel much simpler and smoother than the current app paradigm.
 This is where r1 takes a hit by requiring the use of another device (a computer with a keyboard and large screen) to set up all the app integrations.
 We already do everything on the mobile.
 Not being able to do everything on the AI-First device is a step backward and just will not work.
 The sub-second LLM response speed is nice, though.